Aspiration pneumonia

 Exams and Tests

-The health care provider will listen for crackles or abnormal breath sounds when listening to your chest with a stethoscope.
+Your health care provider will use a stethoscope to listen for crackles or abnormal breath sounds in your chest.
 Tapping on your chest wall (percussion) helps the provider listen and feel for abnormal sounds in your chest.

-If pneumonia is suspected, the provider will likely order a chest x-ray.
+If pneumonia is suspected, your provider will likely order a chest x-ray.

 - Arterial blood gas